 - Notice the little blue arrow in the top right corner of many download buttons.
 These indicate a redirect to a different website – not the download you are looking for.

 - Most sites will not even use download buttons like these ones.
-The correct download is near the bottom of the page below the fold, making you work for it while not being immediately noticeable.
 Oftentimes, the correct download will be the least eye-catching!

 Taking just a minute to examine and think before you download or say yes to anything can save you time, money, and heartache down the road.